muriatec/ShapeNet-GSplats/README.md

 For models missing color information, we initialize the point cloud with gray.

 ## Training Gaussian Splats
+We modified the original 3DGS code to read our ShapeNet rendering dataset.
 Please follow the instructions [here](https://github.com/graphdeco-inria/gaussian-splatting/blob/8a70a8cd6f0d9c0a14f564844ead2d1147d5a7ac/README.md) to set up the necessary environment for 3DGS.
 You can also build a docker image using the Dockerfile we provided in this repo or directly pull it from [Docker Hub](https://hub.docker.com/r/clchen2133/gsplat).
 If you'd like to use our Dockerfile, please also modify the source code of the SIBR viewer as shown [here](https://github.com/graphdeco-inria/gaussian-splatting/issues/965#issuecomment-2323401099) to ensure successful installation.

 To train Gaussian splats in batches, run
 ```